mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 ## Custom Dimensions & Metrics

-Custom dimensions and custom metrics are like default dimensions and metrics in your Analytics account, except you create them yourself!
-You can use them to collect and analyze data that Analytics doesn't automatically collect.
+Unlike the default dimensions and metrics in your Analytics account, Custom dimensions and custom metrics let you create your own metrics that are specific to your business for further analysis. [](https://t.co/Kjnuf070eR?amp=1 "https\://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets?hl=en_US")You can use them to collect and analyze data that Analytics doesn't automatically collect.
 For example, you might use a custom dimension to collect the user’s level in a mobile-app game.
 Or, if you’re a publisher, you might use a custom dimension to collect the user’s subscription level.
 Custom dimensions and metrics let you combine Analytics data with non-Analytics data, providing deeper insights into user behavior.

 ## Reporting